arenan02/object-counter/README.md

+# Automated process

+I have implemented the docker-compose, multi environment testing, authentication, addtional adapters, precommit git actions.

+Please follow the below steps:

+To access the docker-compose:

+Docker-compose up --build -d

+To access pre commit git actions:

+pre-commit install

+then push the changes to git

 # NIQ Innovation Enablement - Challenge 1 (Object Counting)

 The goal of this repo is demonstrate how to apply Hexagonal Architecture in a ML based system.